-Currently based in the San Francisco Bay Area of California, I offer one-to-one consultations in person, and via Skype, workshops, audio and video courses, online training camps, and training for professionals who work with runners.
+Currently based in Salt Lake City, Utah, I offer private coaching online and in person, The Balanced Runner System™ Online Camp and many other online courses, and training for professionals who work with runners.
 The Balanced Runner blog was nominated as one of the top running blogs in the UK in 2015, 2016, and 2017 and is well-known for providing running form analysis of the elite fields in the World Marathon Majors.

 Jae Gruenke, GCFP

 Jae Gruenke is a Certified Feldenkrais Practitioner, running technique expert, and founder of The Balanced Runner™.
-Known as a “running form guru,” she has helped runners from beginner to Olympian relieve pain and improve their performance, and she specializes in helping runners whose problems have persisted despite medical treatment.
+Known as a “the wise woman of running,” she has helped runners from beginner to Olympian relieve pain and improve their performance, and she specializes in helping runners whose problems have persisted despite medical treatment.
 (Read three-time Olympian Jen Rhines’s description of her work with Jae here and listen to Olympian Sonia Samuels talk about her work with Jae here.)